 One of the more criticized features of the Motorola XOOM was its lack of Flash at launch.
 It was promised to be updated within a few weeks, and today Adobe has held true to its promise.
 While XOOM owners have been playing with a leaked version for a week now, the official update to bring Android's Adobe Flash Player up to 10.2 is now in the Market.
 The new version brings Flash support for dual-core and Honeycomb-running devices.
+This is the first time the Motorola XOOM can officially utilize Flash.

 Last night we told you about the update to the Motorola XOOM that has been rolling out which gives the tablet the promised capability to use Flash.
 Capability is the key word there, because XOOM owners still won't be able to experience Flash on their tabs until the final piece of the puzzle (Adobe's 10.2 Flash update) arrives.
 We now know when that will be, as Adobe has announced via their blog that it will be released next Friday, March 18.